someotherself/git_rust/README.md

 Below is meant to be as documentation.
 Should be matching git to the best of my research.

 All git object files are preceded by a header.
 They are all compressed with zlib.
-A header contains the name of the object, followed by the size of te content (number of bytes) and null terminated.
+A header contains the name of the object, followed by the size of the content (number of bytes) and null terminated.
 Example: "blob [size]\0
 Example: "tree [size]\0
 Example: "commit [size]\0

 ## A Blob file
 The content is simply the contents of the original file.